LucasDelfino92/morrowindsharp/main.md

 [**Divayth Fyr Puzzle Fixed**](https://www.nexusmods.com/morrowind/mods/45155)
 Reworks Divayth Fyr’s puzzle so that you require the correct key to open the chests as well as locking up all the artifacts, which now require the final key to be opened.
-- On MO2 installation, check the following options in the FOMOD installer:
+- Check the following option in the FOMOD installer:
   - [X] Patch for Purists

 [**Dubdilla Location Fix**](https://www.nexusmods.com/morrowind/mods/46720)